brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 ### Deployment Cycle

-With your Project Spec in hand you will develop and deploy your application through the specified Project Milestones and onto your proposed live server!
-You will employ the full use of Git and Github to manage the deployment and feedback process.
+With your Project Spec in hand you will develop and deploy your application through the specified Project Milestones and onto your live server!
+You will employ the full use of Git and Github to manage the deployment and feedback process though specific use of the branching, pull request, and issue tracking features on Github.

 Your MVP will have been built with a local deployment expectation.